5had3z/konductor/README.rst

 This is SUPER in development and SUBJECT TO CHANGE
 --------------------------------------------------

-Yes, there is no documentation at the moment, its not really intended as useable to the outside world atm, I personally need a convenient pip install.
+Yes, there is no documentation at the moment, its not really intended as usable to the outside world atm, I personally need a convenient pip install.

 =========
 Konductor